How Much Illegal Tuna Actually Ends Up in Supermarkets?

 • Western Pacific waters – Face the greatest challenges with transshipment at sea, where legal and illegal catches mix before reaching port, affecting roughly 60% of global tuna production

-Major seafood brands have faced expensive lawsuits and reputational damage when their products were later discovered to contain IUU fish, with some settlements reaching tens of millions of dollars.
+These vulnerabilities create a global network where illegal tuna can enter legitimate markets at multiple points.
+Beyond stolen fish, IUU tuna undercuts prices for legal operators and drives responsible fishing companies out of business.
+Major seafood brands have faced expensive lawsuits and reputational damage when their products were found to contain IUU fish, with some settlements reaching tens of millions of dollars.

 How illegal tuna reaches your local supermarket

-• Flag state shopping – Vessels register in countries with weak enforcement to avoid meaningful oversight of their fishing activities
+• Flag state shopping – Vessels register in countries with weak enforcement to avoid meaningful oversight

-Why traditional tracking methods fail to catch illegal tuna
+Why traditional tracking methods fail

 How SmarTuna helps eliminate illegal tuna from supply chains

-Key features that help prevent IUU tuna infiltration include:
+Key features include:

-• Automated regulatory compliance checks – Cross-references vessel and catch data against 15+ databases including RFMO registries and IUU blacklists for instant verification
+• Automated compliance checks – Cross-references vessel and catch data against 15+ databases including RFMO registries and IUU blacklists for instant verification

-• Unique digital identifiers – Assigns unbreakable raw material IDs at port discharge, creating permanent links between fish and their verified origins
+• Unique digital identifiers – Assigns unbreakable raw material IDs at port discharge, creating permanent links between fish and verified origins

-• Real-time data integration – Combines vessel records, discharge volumes, and certifications for immediate claim validation without manual processing delays
+• Real-time data integration – Combines vessel records, discharge volumes, and certifications for immediate claim validation

 • Supply chain transparency – GDST compatibility and GS1 EPCIS integration ensure consistent data exchange from vessel to final product